moritzmacke/ep18g6/README.md

 Still need to break out in other cases to get start of token for parsing numbers and identifiers...
 All of these lexers have the problem that after each recognized token we have to return to the start state and reparse the last character.
-~~Also I note that while I managed to improve the number of instructions, the number of cycles actually has not improved at all.
+<del>Also I note that while I managed to improve the number of instructions, the number
+of cycles actually has not improved at all.
-~ 1.78B cycles, 1.77B instructions ~9% branch misses~~
+~ 1.78B cycles, 1.77B instructions ~9% branch misses</del>
 Correction:
 These measurements seem to be wrong somehow, now I get:
 ~ 1.55B cycles, 1.83B instructions